Welcome to...

 Events

 We will have a Winter Holiday,Valentine's Day and End of Year party during the course of the school year.
-Room mothers may be contacting you for assistance with these very exciting events.
-In addition to these special days we will also have periodic special events such as Apple Day, Pumpkin Day, Cranberry Day, Five Senses Day and the 101st day of school celebration.
+Room parents may be contacting you for assistance with these very exciting events.
+In addition to these special days we will also have periodic special events such as Apple Day, Pumpkin Day, Cranberry Day, and the 101st day of school celebration.

 We have a very busy year ahead of us and we are looking forward to working with your child.
 Please contact us if you have any questions and we will be glad to assist you.